A Promising Treatment for Eating Disordersby Rob Sysak, July 5, 2017

 The number of people who are currently suffering from eating disorders like anorexia is at its highest ever rate.
 People never think that someone they know could ever have a disorder like this which is part of the issue.
 People should always look out for the signs of anorexia nervosa, especially if they know someone who is going through a hard time at the moment.
 People with severe treatment-resistant anorexia have new hope for recovery thanks to Dr Yuliya Knyahnytska, a clinical fellow with CAMH’s Temerty Centre for Therapeutic Brain Intervention.
 Eating disorders have one of the highest mortality rates of any mental disorder, and there are no medications to treat it.
+For many individuals who suffer with an eating disorder, it’s likely that they also suffer from other mental health problems like depression, anxiety or body dysmorphia.
+It’s important that anyone who is suffering gets some sort of treatment, like treatments here, for their co-occurring disorders.
+It can be tough reaching out to professionals and seeking help but it’s a step one must take in order to become as healthy as possible.
 People with anorexia spend much of their time serving their condition, and the disorder is incredibly debilitating.
 One of Dr. Knyahnytska’s patients says she isn’t living her life; her condition is living her life.

 Dr. Knyahnytska is leading an exciting pilot study that involves using deep repetitive transcranial magnetic stimulation (r TMS).
-Users wear a helmet with a coil to target the insula-an area of the brain shown to play a significant role in perception, mood, anxiety and feeding behaviour.
+Users wear a helmet with a coil to target the insula-an area of the brain shown to play a significant role in perception, mood, anxiety, and feeding behaviour.
 The helmet’s design enables CAMH researchers to try rTMS for the first time on people with anorexia nervosa.
+Transcranial magnetic stimulation is more commonly used to treat anxiety and depression, which are regularly linked to eating disorders.
+More information about how this treatment is used to manage depression is over at pacificpsychcenters.com.

 “Our aim is not just to focus on a patient’s body, but more so on the patient’s mind, giving them an opportunity to ease debilitating intrusive thoughts and behaviours that can take over a person’s life,” explained Dr. Knyahnytska.